GraphWalker/graphwalker.github.io/content/general_workflow/Tests_execution.md

                         └── Login.java
 ```

 Your job is now to implement that interface, which means filling in the missing code into the methods in the class that implements the interface.
 First you have to find the right tool for the job.
-Depending on you System Under Test(SUT) , it could typically be:
+Depending on you System Under Test (SUT) , it could be:

  * [Selenium Web Driver](http://www.seleniumhq.org/): if your SUT is a web browser
- * [Sikuli](http://www.sikuli.org/): if your SUT is a desktop native GUI client, where you don't have access to it's source code.
+ * [Sikuli](http://www.sikuli.org/): if your SUT is a desktop native GUI client, where you do not have access to source code.

 ### Implementing a test

 The code below is a stub.
 It does not interact with any real system under test.
-The lines containing the **System.out.println** indicates where code that interacts with a system under test should end up.
+The lines containing the **System.out.println** indicates where code that interacts with a system under test should go.

-Copy and paste following and save it as **src/test/java/org/myorg/testautomation/SimpleTest.java**:
+Copy and paste the following and save it as **src/test/java/org/myorg/testautomation/SimpleTest.java**:

 ```java
 package org.myorg.testautomation;